 The Cons:

-MSI Afterburner is mainly used for overclocking graphics cards, but it does offer some temperature data for the GPU and the CPU too.
+MSI Afterburner is mainly used for overclocking graphics cards, but it does offer some temperature information for the GPU and the CPU too.

-You won’t get specific data regarding the temperature of your processor, but at least it is trustworthy software that gets updated regularly.
+You won’t get accurate data regarding the temperature of your processor, but at least it is reliable software that gets updated regularly.

 Common Causes For High CPU Temperature